motz0815/Classe/README.md

 # Classe
 The plugin for survival servers.
+Currently only compatible with version 1.18

 ## Description
 This is a work in progress.
 The goal is to have a complete and customizable experience for smaller survival servers